 Season the chicken with lemon pepper seasoning on both sides.

-In a large skillet, over medium high heat, add 2-3 tbsp of olive or vegetable oil.
+In a large skillet, over medium high heat, add 2-3 tablespoon of olive or vegetable oil.
 Let the pan get nice and hot.

 Working in batches, brown both sides of the chicken tenders.
 We don't want to cook them all the way through - just get a good brown color on both sides.
 This not only adds flavor but also color to the final dish.